iSaadiqbal/laughing-waddle/README.md

           subject: "Static Website HTML"
           from: saadiqbalbutt89@gmail.com
           to: saad89.linux@gmail.com
           body:

       THIS works great

-index.html is the website in the root of main branch.

-  trying different methods for showing index.html content in email body
+I created index.html in the master branch ( Repo root ) and used it as my website AND for adding HTML code of the website in the body of the EMAIL i tried different formats in the workflow yml file.

   1. - name: Read HTML File